Jan Johnson

-Jan Johnson runs "Sky Jumpers," a pole vault camp based on the central coast of California.
-Johnson also hosts auxiliary "Sky Jumpers" camps annually in Illinois, Ohio, Pennsylvania, and Wisconsin.
-Johnson has been an outspoken innovator and advocate for pole vault safety.
+Jan Johnson ran "Sky Jumpers," a pole vault camp based on the central coast of California.
+Johnson also hosted auxiliary "Sky Jumpers" camps annually in Illinois, Ohio, Pennsylvania, and Wisconsin.
+Johnson was an outspoken innovator and advocate for pole vault safety.
 He co-authored The Illustrated History of the Pole Vault, published in 2007.
-His second book: "The High Flyer and the Cultural Revolution" has recently been published to high reviews.
+His second book: "The High Flyer and the Cultural Revolution" was published and received positive reviews.

+Johnson died in Atascadero, California, on February 23, 2025, at the age of 74.
+His daughter Chelsea Johnson was also a professional pole vaulter.